-A new study shows that adversity early in life affects a child’s executive function skills, such as their ability to focus or organize tasks.
+A new study shows that adversity early in life affects a child’s brain chemistry and executive function skills, such as their ability to focus or organize tasks.

-These impacts to executive function and stress hormones create a snowball effect, adding to social and emotional challenges that can continue through childhood, researchers add.
+These impacts on executive function and stress hormones create a snowball effect, adding to social and emotional challenges that can continue through childhood, researchers add.

 “This study shows how adversity is affecting multiple systems inside a child,” said Dr. Liliana Lengua, a UW professor of psychology and director of the Center for Child and Family Well-Being, as well as the study’s lead author.
 “The disruption of multiple systems of self-control, both intentional planning efforts and automatic stress-hormone responses, sets off a cascade of neurobiological effects that starts early and continues through childhood.”

 For the study, researchers evaluated 306 children at intervals over more than two years, starting when the children were around 3 years old, up to age 5 ½.
 Children were from a range of racial, ethnic, and socioeconomic backgrounds, with 57 percent considered lower income or near poverty.

 Income was a key marker of adversity, according to the study’s findings.